 The simplest use of C.O.P.S. is as a prompt after a child writes a first draft.
 C.O.P.S. helps kids clean up their writing assignment.
 Children use the phrase to go back through their work looking for the element attached to each letter in the acronym.
 On their first pass, kids should only look for capitalization errors, making sure the first letter in each sentence and any proper nouns are capitalized.
 On the second pass, kids make sure their paragraphs and entire paper are organized in a logical flow that makes sense.
 Next, children assess punctuation making sure they've used periods and commas only where necessary.
 On the final edit kids double-check all of their spelling, paying specific attention to words with multiple spellings like to, two and too or their, there and they're.

 - An editing checklist helps children double-check their work by prompting them to look for specific things each time they read through their work.

 - Teachers can offer more specific feedback on writing assignments by grading each letter from the acronym separately.
 This helps kids know which areas they most need to work on.

 - In peer review situations kids can use the C.O.P.S. prompt to critique a partner's work, which keeps them focused on technique rather than content.

 Mnemonic devices and other memorization tools give kids an edge when it comes to great writing.
 Make up fun phrases or use several together as you plan activities and challenges where kids try them out.

 - C.O.P.S. can be interpreted to mean different things in terms of writing or editing.
 Check out these alternative explanations and other writing acronyms to use with kids.
 One example changes the "O" to overall appearance rather than organization.

-- Give each student a small version of the C.O.P.S. strategies with these printable bookmarks so they always have the information handy.
+- Give each student a small version of the C.O.P.S. strategies with printable bookmarks so they always have the information handy.